helgoboss/helgobox/doc/user-guide.md

 Here's a step-by-step guide to help you get started with ReaLearn and a MIDI controller:

-1. If you haven't already done it, install
 1. Start REAPER.
 1. If you haven't already done it, [install ReaLearn via ReaPack](https://github.com/helgoboss/realearn#installation).
 1. Make sure your MIDI controller is enabled in Options → Preferences... → Audio → MIDI Devices